AGIPrime/Theraxus/README.md

 -   **🔄 Modular and Customizable**: Everything's designed in modules for easy customization. **Add features, tweak behaviors**, or **integrate new models** - make Theraxus truly yours! 🔧🛠️

+-   **Multi-Lingual Voice & Chat Support**: Since the project is only limited by the model you use, you can do essentially a lot of things and take this next level as well.

 * * * * *

 💻 **Get Started in Minutes!** ⏱️